Fresheyeball/Shpadoinkle/core/README.md

 ## Composing views

 In Shpadoinkle we can compose views without impedance if the types match, or are parametric.
-For example.
+For example:

 ```haskell
 hero :: Html m a